huytran321/Applied-Algorithmics-340-Project-6-Bank/README.md

 can be added to the digit id to represent the individual fund within the account as enumerated
 below:

-0: Money Market 5: Capital Value Fund
+0: Money Market 5: Capital Value Fund <br/>
-1: Prime Money Market 6: Growth Equity Fund
+1: Prime Money Market 6: Growth Equity Fund <br/>
-2: Long-Term Bond 7: Growth Index Fund
+2: Long-Term Bond 7: Growth Index Fund <br/>
-3: Short-Term Bond 8: Value Fund
+3: Short-Term Bond 8: Value Fund <br/>
-4: 500 Index Fund 9: Value Stock Index
+4: 500 Index Fund 9: Value Stock Index <br/>
 For instance, 23452 represents the Long-Term Bond fund for client account 2345.
 A client account is opened as a transaction (see below).

 Transactions:

-There are five types of transactions and each are identified by a character beginning the line.
+There are five types of transactions and each are identified by a character beginning the line.<br/>
-O: Open a client account with the appropriate funds
+O: Open a client account with the appropriate funds<br/>
-D: Deposit assets into a fund
+D: Deposit assets into a fund<br/>
-W: Withdraw assets from a fund
+W: Withdraw assets from a fund<br/>
-T: Transfer assets between funds (can be funds owned by a single client or transfers between clients)
+T: Transfer assets between funds (can be funds owned by a single client or transfers between clients)<br/>
-H: Display the history of all transactions for a client account or for a single fund.
+H: Display the history of all transactions for a client account or for a single fund.<br/>

 Include errors in the output where appropriate.
 After this character key, the account-fund number is given followed by relevant information for the transaction.

 Examples:
-D 12341 100 Deposit $100 into the prime money market account of client ID 1234 W 12340 500 Withdraw $500 from the money market of client ID 1234.
+D 12341 100 Deposit $100 into the prime money market account of client ID 1234<br/>
+W 12340 500 Withdraw $500 from the money market of client ID 1234.<br/>
-T 12340 1000 12341 Transfer $1000 from client 1234's money market to the prime money market.
+T 12340 1000 12341 Transfer $1000 from client 1234's money market to the prime money market.<br/>
-T 12340 1000 56780 Transfer $1000 from 1234's money market to 5678's money market.
+T 12340 1000 56780 Transfer $1000 from 1234's money market to 5678's money market.<br/>
-H 1234 Display the history of all transactions of all accounts for client 1234.
+H 1234 Display the history of all transactions of all accounts for client 1234.<br/>
-H 12344 Display the history for all transactions on the 500 Index Fund for client 1234 O Bowden Charles 6537 Open an account for client Charles Bowden.
-Use account id 6537.
+H 12344 Display the history for all transactions on the 500 Index Fund for client 1234<br/>
+O Bowden Charles 6537 Open an account for client Charles Bowden.
+Use account id 6537.<br/>

 Errors:
 As noted above, assume the format (number and types of input items) are correct.
 However,